kenneth-miura/spotify-shortcuts/README.md

 # spotify-shortcuts
 Adds shortcuts for controlling spotify which run in the background.
 Meant to run through the terminal.

-Need to fill in your own spotify client information to spotify-config.json.
-Will figure out way to store client id, secret, & redirect url seperate from username so the only required config is username.
+#Set up

+set:
+    SPOTIPY_CLIENT_ID,
+    SPOTIPY_CLIENT_SECRET,
+    SPOTIPY_REDIRECT_URL,
+    to corresponding info from the spotify developer dashboard.
+Set as env variables.
+Set SPOTIFY_USERNAME to your spotify username

 # dependencies
 pynput